Will transferring the condo into my name trigger the lender’s due-on-sale clause even if the property was inherited through a will? – North Carolina

 Short Answer

-Usually, no. In most residential mortgage situations, a lender cannot enforce a due-on-sale clause just because title is transferred to an heir after the owner’s death (including a transfer through a will).
+Usually, no. In most residential mortgage situations, a lender cannot enforce a due-on-sale clause just because title is transferred to a relative resulting from the death of a borrower or to a surviving joint tenant after the owner’s death.
 That said, lenders can still require notice and paperwork, and the loan must stay current; some transfers or later changes in ownership can create different risks.

 Understanding the Problem

 In North Carolina, the question is whether an heir who received a condo through a will can record a deed or other estate transfer document into the heir’s name without the mortgage lender treating that change in ownership as a “sale” that allows the lender to demand immediate payoff.
-The key decision point is whether the ownership change is a death-related transfer to an heir (as opposed to a voluntary sale or a transfer to someone else).
+The key decision point is whether the ownership change is a death-related transfer protected by federal law (as opposed to a voluntary sale or a transfer to someone else).
 Timing matters because the transfer typically happens during or after the estate process, while the mortgage payments may still be due each month.

 Apply the Law

 Most home loans contain a “due-on-sale” clause that lets the lender call the loan due if the borrower transfers the property without the lender’s consent.
 For many residential loans, federal law limits when a lender may enforce that clause.
-One common protected category is a transfer to a relative or beneficiary after the borrower’s death, including transfers that occur through a will or the estate process.
-Even when the lender cannot accelerate the loan based solely on the inheritance transfer, the lender can still enforce the note’s other terms (like payment, insurance, escrow, and property upkeep) and can require reasonable documentation showing who now has authority over the property.
+One protected category is a transfer to a relative resulting from the death of a borrower, and another is a transfer to a surviving joint tenant.
+Even when the lender cannot accelerate the loan based solely on a protected transfer, the lender can still enforce the note’s other terms (like payment, insurance, escrow, and property upkeep) and can require reasonable documentation showing who now has authority over the property.

 Key Requirements